kogisin/intuition-ts/packages/1ui/README.md

 ## Getting Started

-Once you've cloned the `intuition-ts` monorepo you can run Portal from the monorepo root.
+Once you've cloned the `intuition-ts` monorepo you can run 1ui from the monorepo root.
 Install all packages from the monorepo root by running `pnpm install`.

 ## Installing Components in Apps